programmerraja/RAG/README.md

 # RAG

 ## Overview
-RAG (Retrieval-Augmented Generation) is a simple and intuitive UI interface designed to experiment with and explore the capabilities of RAG models.
-This project was built for the Dev.to hackathon.
+RAG (Retrieval-Augmented Generation) is a comprehensive UI application designed to explore the capabilities of RAG models.
+It supports various interaction modes and is built for the Dev.to hackathon.

 ## Features
-- **Chat with Website**: Provide a website link and chat with the content of the website.
+- **Chat with Website**: Enter a website URL  or youtube url to chat with its content.
-- **Chat with File**: Upload a file and have a conversation based on its content.
+- **Chat with File**: Upload a text or markdown file to initiate a conversation based on its content.
+- **Chat with Dev.to Articles**: Provide a Dev.to username to chat with the user's articles.
 - **Multiple LLM Support**: Choose between OpenAI and OLLAMA for language model interactions.
-- **Customizable Chunking**: Set chunk size, overlap, and chunking method for text processing.
+- **Customizable Chunking**: Configure chunk size, overlap, and method for text processing.
-- **Database Integration**: Store and retrieve data using PGVector with PostgreSQL.
+- **Database Integration**: Utilize PGVector with PostgreSQL for data storage and retrieval.

 ## Getting Started
 1. **Clone the repository**: